Skip to content

 Energy State Conversion

-The ability to shift between a passive and a resistant state to adapt to a threat, such as becoming soft to evade and then structured to off-balance.
+The ability to shift between a passive and a resistant state to adapt to a threat.

 Deep Dive →